trackmania-rl/tmrl/README.md

 ### Developer features:
 * **Real-Time Gym environment:**
-`tmrl` comes with real-time Gym environment based on [rtgym](https://pypi.org/project/rtgym/).
-Once `tmrl` is installed, it is possible to use this environment in your own training framework.
+`tmrl` comes with a real-time Gym environment based on [rtgym](https://pypi.org/project/rtgym/).
+Once `tmrl` is installed, it is easy to use this environment in your own training framework.
+More information [here](#gym-environment).

 * **Distributed training:**
 Our training framework is based on a single-server / multiple-clients architecture.